 Disorders of the TMJ can be temporary or can last for many years and may involve one or both sides of the face.
-More women than men tend to develop TMD and it can occur as early as teenage years or much later in elderly individuals.
+More women than men tend to develop TMD and it can occur as early as the teenage years or much later in elderly individuals.

 TMD commonly occurs as a result of microtrauma from the effects of clenching and grinding the teeth, or macrotrauma, which is an injury to the head, jaw or neck due to an accident, a fall, or whiplash.
 However, many other factors can contribute to TMD and can include missing, drifting, and malalignment of the teeth, an uneven bite, poor posture, stress, and hormonal imbalances.

-Studies link a high prevalence of TMD in patients with “untreated” sleep apnea due to their chronic, subconscious clenching with the lower jaw in a more forward position in attempt to breathe as the airway closes.
+Studies link a high prevalence of TMD in patients with “untreated” sleep apnea due to their chronic, subconscious clenching with the lower jaw in a more forward position in an attempt to breathe as the airway closes.
 As this happens repeatedly night after night the cumulative effect over time can cause signs and symptoms of TMD.

 Symptoms of TMJ can occur on one or both sides of your face.
 They can be temporary or can last for months or even years.
 Some men and women experience only mild symptoms, while others find their symptoms to be unbearable.

 Common signs and symptoms of TMD may include:

 Don’t ignore changes or discomfort in your jaw.
 These are joints that play essential roles in daily life and TMJ can disrupt normal routines of talking and chewing.